MKXL354/http-server/README.md

 # Config

-* http.server.socket.port -> set server port number; Default is 8080.
+* http.server.socket.port -> set server port number; Default is 8443.
 * http.server.socket.timeout -> set socket timeout in milliseconds; Default is 20000.
+* http.server.socket.https-enabled -> set whether to use HTTPS or not; Default is true.
-* http.server.http.max-content-length -> set max content length to read from requests in bytes; default is 65536
+* http.server.http.max-content-length -> set max content length to read from requests in bytes; default is 65536.
+* http.server.https.key-store-path -> set keystore location for HTTPS certificate; A sample is in the client module.
+* http.server.https.key-store-password -> set the password to use for reading the keystore file.
+* http.server.https.tls-key-password -> set the password to use for reading the tls key from the keystore file.
 * http.server.middleware-packages -> set package names to be scanned for @Middleware.
 * http.server.routing-packages -> set package names to be scanned for @Routing.
 * http.server.exception-handling-packages -> set package names to be scanned for @ExceptionHandling.